 For the purposes of NPS policy, filming and photography encompass any technology that may be used for recording images or the sound tracks associated with them.

-Still photography and audio recording (whether commercial or noncommercial), in accordance with Public Law 106-206, and 36 CFR 5.5 a permit is required if the following occur:
+A permit is required (whether commercial or noncommercial), in accordance with Public Law 106-206, and 36 CFR 5.5 if the following occur:

-Commercial media coverage of breaking news may require a permit if the activities are of such size and scope that a permit would help manage the activity to minimize possible damage to park resources and visitor use conflicts or authorize entrance to a closed area.
+A permit may be required if the activities are of such size and scope that a permit would help manage the activity to minimize possible damage to park resources and visitor use conflicts or authorize entrance to a closed area.

 Filming and Photography permit applications will generally be approved provided that the requested activities:

 Permission to film or videotape in a historic park building or structure can be granted by the Superintendent only when:

 The same considerations as those which apply to building interiors will be applied by the Superintendent in granting permission for exterior motion picture or television productions.
 The Superintendent may choose not to apply the criteria of a meaningful association with the historic resource or that it would contribute to the public understanding and appreciation of the historic resource to video production in other areas of the park.
 Unless co-sponsored by the NPS

 Performance bond and liability insurance requirements must be met, and all costs incurred by the National Park Service in writing the permit, monitoring, providing protection services, or otherwise supporting filming or photography activities will be reimbursed by the permittee as a condition of the permit.

 If you're unsure if you need a permit for filming or any other special use, please feel free to contact our Special Park Uses Office: